GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ---

-Progressive Web Apps (PWAs) are a pattern for creating app-like, instant loading, reliable and installable websites and why would you want a user to install your web app?
+Progressive Web Apps (PWAs) are a pattern for creating app-like, instant loading, reliable, and installable websites and why would you want a user to install your web app?
 The same reason you'd want a user to install your native app from any app store.

-Users who install are your most engaged audience.
-Users who install a PWA have better engagement metrics than typical visitors, including more repeat visits, longer time on site and higher conversion rates, often at parity with native app users on mobile devices.
+Users who install are your most engaged users.
+Users who install a PWA have better engagement metrics than casual visitors, including more repeat visits, longer time on site and higher conversion rates, often at parity with native app users on mobile devices.